kodhiline/lecture-notes/content/notes/tl2103/m-poly-4-root-extreme.md

   2. Find extreme of the function
   Your choice: 1

-  Input you initial guess: 3
+  Input your initial guess: 3
   Found one root of the function, which is -0.697224
   >>
   ```